-• Manager Meeting Austria (MMA): the Management Board meets every month for an extended Management Board meeting in which all department leaders of FWU Life Austria take part and in the course of which the Management Board may pass Management Board resolutions.
-The MMA may be convened for extraordinary meetings by the Chairman of the Management Board.
+- Manager Meeting Austria (MMA): the Management Board meets every month for an extended Management Board meeting in which all department leaders of FWU Life Austria take part and in the course of which the Management Board may pass Management Board resolutions.
+The MMA may be convened for extraordinary meetings by the Chairman of the Management Board. - Assumptions Committee: there is an Assumptions Committee that consists of the Chairman of the Management Board, the Financial Director and the Management Board member responsible for risk management, as well as the Responsible Actuary, the risk manager and the Actuarial function, and which meets twice a year.
+The task of the Assumptions Committee is to determine the model assumptions for calculation of technical provisions as per Solvency II for solvency calculations, business planning and the calculation of the embedded value.
+The Management Board may pass resolutions on the aforementioned topics within the Assumptions Committee.